NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Experiments

+\textbf{Factor Analyses for NTK-DFL}\quad We evaluate NTK-DFL's performance over various factors, including the sparsity and heterogeneity levels, the choices of the topology, and weight initialization scheme.
+Figure~\ref{fig:topology_compare} illustrates the test accuracy of NTK-DFL and other baselines as functions of the sparsity and heterogeneity levels, respectively.
+We observe a mild increase in convergence accuracy with decreasing sparsity.
+NTK-DFL experiences stable convergence across heterogeneity values $\alpha$ ranging from $0.1$ to $0.5$.
 The left plot reveals that NTK-DFL consistently outperforms baselines by 2--3\% across all sparsity levels.
-The right plot demonstrates NTK-DFL's resilience to data heterogeneity---while baseline methods' performance deteriorates with decreasing $\alpha$, NTK-DFL maintains stable performance.
-Figure~\ref{fig:dynamic} illustrates the impact of network topology on NTK-DFL convergence.
+The right plot demonstrates NTK-DFL's resilience to data heterogeneity---while baseline methods' performance deteriorates with decreasing~$\alpha$, NTK-DFL maintains stable performance.
+In Figure~\ref{fig:all topology} of Appendix~\ref{appendix:B}, we evaluate NTK-DFL across a range of network topologies and find that it performs consistently well across different connection structures with the same sparsity level.
+Additionally, Figure~\ref{fig:dynamic} illustrates the impact of a dynamic network topology on NTK-DFL convergence.
 The dynamic topology accelerates convergence compared to the static topology, likely due to improved information flow among clients.
 Figure~\ref{fig:weight init} demonstrates the effect of weight initialization on NTK-DFL performance.
 While random per-client initialization slightly slows convergence compared to uniform initialization, NTK-DFL exhibits robustness to these initialization differences.